 For the listed price, this is a stellar mix.
 Thumbs up!

-What to search for in a best practice amp?
+What to Look for in a Best Practice Amp

 There is a variety of things to look for when making a purchase, but we’ll single out those we focused on the most.